jonkeda/Wireframes/architecture/Wireframe/docs/30_Integration_Guide.md

 ### 2.2 Recommendation: VSCode

-**VSCode is the preferred environment** for UIMMD development because:
+**VSCode is the preferred environment** for Wireframe development because:

 1. **You're building a VSCode extension** - You need VSCode to develop, test, and debug the extension itself